ºÚ¹Ï³ÔÁÏÍø

 Sandbox

-This environment provides a safe and isolated space for the project team to experiment with new features and configurations without affecting the other environments.
+This environment provides a safe and isolated space for end users to experiment with new features and configurations without affecting the other environments.

 Preview

-This serves as a near-production environment and is used by the project team for validating new features, fixes, and configurations prior to release into the live environment.
+This serves as a near-production environment for validating new features, fixes, and configurations prior to release into the live environment.

 Live/Production